 - Limited support towards the cost of a laptop.

-- Nationality: Scholarships are awarded to the citizen of and resident in any of the 55 African Union Member States.
+- Nationality: The studentships are awarded to the citizen of and resident in any of the 55 African Union Member States.

-- Number of Scholarships: Up to 10 scholarships are available.
+- Number of Scholarships: Up to 10 opportunities are available.

 - Scholarship can be taken in South Africa